MosheLevy20/VolumeAnnotate/README.md

 The "Find Ink" button applies the threshold to the current frame only.

-The "Copy Previous Frame" button duplicates the points and annoations from the previous frame.
+The "Copy Previous Frame" button duplicates the points and annoations from the previous frame to make manual segmentation easier.

 The "Edge Detection" button takes the current frame's points and tries to adjust their positions in the next N frames (where N is specified by the slider) to keep them along the edge you outlined.
 It also automatically applies the ink detection to all the frames it went through.
-(This is still a work in progress, so you may need to manually adjust the points if the algorithm gets it wrong).
+(This is still a work in progress, so you will probably need to manually adjust the points if the algorithm gets it wrong).

 ### Fourth Section